Two Disciple Making Roads

 So what are the two main disciple making options?

-The first and most popular way to make disciples is what I call the Proficient Discipling.
-Proficient discipling could also be called the product disciple making or wholesale disciple making.
+The first and most popular way to make disciples is what I call the Standardized Discipling.
+It could also be called proficient discipling or wholesale disciple making.
 It’s so popular that many disciple making experts don’t believe effective disciple making happens any other way.
-Proficient discipling emphasizes simplicity, ease of use, and broad accessibility (scale).
+Standardized discipling emphasizes simplicity, ease of use, and broad accessibility (scale).
 Product discipling means you need some thing to carry the weight of disciple making.
 That thing is always in addition to the Bible.
 Typically, it’s a book or curriculum written by a pastor or faith hero.
-Proficient practitioners persuasively speak of the need for “tracks to run on” and a “basic skeleton that the disciple can flesh out.”
+Standardized practitioners persuasively speak of the need for “tracks to run on” and a “basic skeleton that the disciple can flesh out.”
 Additionally they emphasize the need for the disciple making process to be made so simple that anyone can do it.

-There are clear advantages to proficient disciple making.
+There are clear advantages to standardizeddisciple making.
 It quickly engages participants with key discipleship concepts in a familiar setting.
 The setting is similar to small groups, so it feels comfortable to most of them.
 As a result, participants are able to absorb the information quickly and personally.
-The early results of proficient disciple making are broad enrollment and fast-formed disciples and disciple makers.
+The early results of standardized disciple making are broad enrollment and fast-formed disciples and disciple makers.

 There are certainly downsides too, but we’ll save those for a future blog.